open-ce/open-ce-builder/doc/README.open_ce_build.md

   --debug_output_id DEBUG_OUTPUT_ID
-                        Output ID in case of multiple output recipe, for which debug envs and scripts should be created. (default: None)
+                        Output ID in case of multiple output recipe, for which debug envs and scripts should be created. (default: None) --ppc_arch PPC_ARCH   Power Architecture to build for.
+Values: p9 or p10.
+                        p9: Libraries can be used on Power8, Power9 and Power 10,
+                            but do not use MMA acceleration.
+                        p10: Libraries can be used on Power9 and Power10, and use MMA acceleration on Power10. (default: p9)

 ==============================================================================
 ```